-SNMP View Cont īg View Name: View Type: (16 characters maximum) MIB Object ID: (61 characters maximum) Cancel Create View Name Set the view name with 1 to 16 characters.
+SNMP View Cor nfig View Name: View Type: MIB Object ID: (16 characters maximum) Include (61 characters maximum) (61 characters maximum) View Name Cancel Create Set the view name with 1 to 16 characters.
 A complete view consists of all MIB objects that have the same view name.
 View Type Set the view to include or exclude the related MIB object.
+By default, it is include.
 Include: The NMS can view or manage the function indicated by the object.
 Exclude: The NMS cannot view or manage the function indicated by the object.
 MIB Object ID Enter a MIB Object ID to specify a specific function of the device.
 When a MIB Object ID is specified, all its child Object IDs are specified.
 For specific ID rules, refer to the device related MIBs.